Nawter/HuggingFace-AI-Agents-Course/README.md

 This is a learning repo — not a polished library.
 Every notebook here is me working through the course material hands-on, understanding how LLMs and AI Agents actually work under the hood.

-Each unit has a companion post on my Substack where I write a 2,000-word breakdown of what I learned.
-Links below.

 ---

 ## Structure